danielrosehill/Custom-LLM-Agents/README.md

 ## File Format

-As a best practice, I'm sharing the configurations in `JSON` format.

-I'm adding a file called `about.md` which describes the purpose of the individual GPTs.

-And then grouping each of these two files into a folder named according to the purpose of the custom GPT.
+GPTs are organised into folders describing their purpose.

+- GPTName/
+  - Config/
+    - config.txt
+    - config.json
+  - about.md

+In this setup:

+- `config.txt` is a text file containing the GPT configuration
+- `config.json` is a JSON file containing the GPT configuration
+- `about.md` is a markdown document describing the purpose of the GPT and providing other details intended for a human reader

  ## GPT Self-Optimisation: Snippets